 Filed: February 28, 2013

 When I think of how often I get my face right up on my phone’s screen while searching for something, the idea that Google might use the phone’s camera to capture my facial impressions as I’m looking at results doesn’t surprise me.
 Would Google use such Biometric Parameters signals to rank search results, or build a model of biometric reactions to search results?
 It’s an interesting question.
-Instead of social media likes or dislikes, these rankings would be based upon what would be percieved as actual likes or dislikes.
+Instead of social media likes or dislikes, these rankings would be based upon what would be perceived as actual likes or dislikes.

 Could you envision Google using a Biometric Parameters approach like this one in ranking search results?